 What are fossil fuels?

-The word fossil means something that’s the remains of a very old (like prehistoric) plant or animal, which is Fixed firmly and deeply in rock and preserved there.
+The word fossil means something that’s the remains of a very old (like prehistoric) plant or animal, which is embedded in rock and preserved there.

 So, the words fossil fuels actually refer to fuels that were formed by plants and other organisms buried under layers of rock for millions of years.
 Decomposition and the pressure of rocks turned them into fossil fuels.

-Fossil fuels. therefore, are hydrocarbons and the most important and the biggest source of energy for the world today.
+Fossil fuels, therefore, are hydrocarbons and are the most important and the biggest source of energy for the world today.
 They are basically carbon-rich deposits that are found inside the earth.